The Virgil Society

 There are normally five or six meetings each year in London, held on Saturday afternoons in Senate House, Malet Street, London WC1E 7HU.

 The speakers include both amateur and professional scholars, many of them Virgilians of international repute.
 Lectures are followed by refreshments, giving an opportunity to meet the speaker and other members of the Society.

-Most lectures are published in full in the Proceedings of the Virgil Society, which also include some reviews of works relevant to Virgil.
-There is also a Newsletter, which appears twice a year.
+Most lectures are published in full in the Proceedings of the Virgil Society.
+There is also a Members' Newsletter, which appears twice a year.